How do I clean and maintain POLYWOOD sling material?

 - Corn starch

-- Dry vacuum cleaner or straightedge
+- Dry vacuum cleaner or straight edge

 Oil Cleanup Instructions: